jamestiotio/ehp/game/README.md

 > NOTES:
 >
 > We attempted to build our own custom hardware & circuitry datapath and FSM specific to this game instead of just emulating the unpipelined 32-bit general-purpose Beta ISA.
-This is so that we could gain some experience on building our own electrical circuitry.
+This is so that we could gain some experience on building and designing our own electrical circuitry.
 >
 > Most electronics components were obtained from Sim Lim Tower located in Singapore.
 >